If you’ve ever said “I don’t know what to do with my life”, I want you to know something really important:

 5) Give yourself permission to fail

-Many of us are terrified of failing.
+Many of us are terrified of failing, especially because we feel like we’re not good at anything.
 We’ve been brought up to do well at school, keep our parents happy and stay on the right side of our boss.

 None of these are bad things in themselves.
 But added together, worrying about not being good enough or upsetting other people can severely hamper your ability to take risks.